Hyd y Cwrs nodweddiadol

-- study of six taught modules totalling 120 credits.
+- study of six taught modules totaling 120 credits.

-- a dissertation (max 20 000 words) on a topic relating to the specialist area (60 credits)
+- an extended dissertation on a topic relating to the specialist area (60 credits)

-Students are required to write a dissertation of approximately 20,000 words on a topic of their choice, which relates to the specialist area.
+Students are required to write an extended dissertation on a topic of their choice, which relates to the specialist area.
 The dissertation is completed under the supervision of a member of staff.
 Students may choose to stay in Aberystwyth to do this, or may return home and research their dissertation there.

-The normal period of full-time study is twelve months.
-The taught element, including written examinations, is completed between September and May, and the dissertation between June and September.
-It is also possible to complete the LLM on a part-time basis over two years.
+The normal period of full-time study is twelve months, but the course can also be taken part-time over two years.
+The taught element is completed between September and May, and the dissertation between June and September.
 Students who require even greater flexibility or who cannot attend regularly at Aberystwyth might be interested in our LLM scheme by distance learning.